Multiprocessing: Processor symmetry

 In a multiprocessing system, all CPUs may be equal, or some may be reserved for special purposes.
 A combination of hardware and operating system software design considerations determine the symmetry (or lack thereof) in a given system.
 For example, hardware or software considerations may require that only one particular CPU respond to all hardware interrupts, whereas all other work in the system may be distributed equally among CPUs; or execution of kernel-mode code may be restricted to only one particular CPU, whereas user-mode code may be executed in any combination of processors.
 Multiprocessing systems are often easier to design if such restrictions are imposed, but they tend to be less efficient than systems in which all CPUs are utilized.

 Systems that treat all CPUs equally are called symmetric multiprocessing (SMP) systems.
 In systems where all CPUs are not equal, system resources may be divided in a number of ways, including asymmetric multiprocessing (ASMP), non-uniform memory access (NUMA) multiprocessing, and clustered multiprocessing.

 Master/slave multiprocessor system

 In a master/slave multiprocessor system, the master CPU is in control of the computer and the slave CPU(s) performs assigned tasks.
 The CPUs can be completely different in terms of speed and architecture.
-Some (or all) of the CPUs can have share common bus, each can also have a private bus (for private resources), or they may be isolated except for a common communications pathway.
+Some (or all) of the CPUs can share a common bus, each can also have a private bus (for private resources), or they may be isolated except for a common communications pathway.
 Likewise, the CPUs can share common RAM and/or have private RAM that the other processor(s) cannot access.
 The roles of master and slave can change from one CPU to another.

+Two early examples of a mainframe master/slave multiprocessor are the Bull Gamma 60 and the Burroughs B5000.